benscott2096/avmf/README.md

+# Fork Details

+This fork was made to develop my computer science dissertation project at the University of Sheffield in 2018-19.
+"Animating Search-Based Optimisation Algorithms in the AVMf" was supervised by Phil McMinn Professor of Software Engineering, one of the original authors of the AVMFramework.
+This repositiory is and will remain in the state is was at the time the dissertation project completion.
+The final report is included here as documentation of the development, design architecture and usage of the visualiser bulit for the AVMf in this repositiory.
+If you are intrested in what has been developed here please contact me or Phil at [Phil McMinn](http://philmcminn.staff.shef.ac.uk).

+The rest of this Readme is as it was at the time of forking.

 # Welcome to the AVMFramework (AVM<i>f</i>)

 AVM<i>f</i> is a framework and Java implementation of the Alternating Variable Method (AVM), a heuristic local search algorithm that has been applied to the automation of several important software engineering problems, such as test data generation.